grippenet/survey-viewer/README.md

 The deployable website will be in 'build' directory

+## Configuration

+- It's possible to customize several parts either via environment variable (in .env.local for example) or by modifying localConfig.ts for complex structure (described below in customize section).

+Environement variables

+- `REACT_APP_TITLE` : Application title, by default "CASE viewer"
+- `REACT_APP_DEFAULT_SURVEY_LANGUAGES` : Coma separated list of language code to select default language in first (first available in survey win)
+- `REACT_APP_SURVEY_URL` : Survey provided URL (see Survey Definition Source section)
+- `REACT_APP_CSP_CONNECT_URLS` : CSP to allow the website to connect to this domain (needed if you use other domain for survey provider)

 ## Survey Definition Source

 2 ways are proposed to view a survey :